 Thomas Whitman, Associate Professor (Music)

-Majors are expected to be sufficiently proficient in German when they graduate.
+Students are expected to be sufficiently proficient in the German language to use it for written and oral work.
 To this end, we strongly advise students to spend an academic semester-preferably spring semester-in a German-speaking country before their senior year.

 The Academic Program

-- Comprehensive requirement: By April 15, seniors in course are required to submit a bibliography of 20 works to form the basis of a discussion and an extended, integrative paper (approximately 15 double-spaced pages in length) on a topic agreed to by the program coordinator.
-This paper, due before the date for the comprehensive examination, is complemented by a discussion of the paper with members of the program, in German.
+- Comprehensive requirement: seniors in course are required to submit a bibliography of 20 works to form the basis of a discussion and an extended, integrative paper (approximately 15 double-spaced pages in length) on a topic agreed to by the program coordinator.
+This paper, due by May 1, is complemented by a discussion of the paper with members of the program, in German, in mid May.

 - Students are strongly encouraged to spend a semester in Germany or at least participate in a summer program in a German-speaking country.
 Of the classes taken abroad, a maximum of 2 credits will normally count toward the major.
-In cases of double majors, this number might be increased in consultation with the German studies chair.
-After studying abroad, majors must take two additional German studies classes.
+In cases of double majors, this number might be increased in consultation with the German studies coordinator.
+After studying abroad, majors must take at least one additional German studies class.

 Typical Course of Study:

-- Up to two credits can come from courses eligible for German studies numbered 008 or above.
+Up to two credits can come from courses eligible for German studies, usually numbered in the #40s-60s.

 Typical Course of Study: